GenericMappingTools/gmt/doc/rst/source/pstext.rst

     gets the *x_min*, *y_max* from the **-R** string and plots the text at the Upper Left corner of the map.
 Normally, the text to be plotted comes from the data record.
-Instead, use **+h** or **+l** to select the text as the most recent segment header or segment label, respectively.
+Instead, use **+h** or **+l** to select the text as the most recent segment header or segment label, respectively in a multisegment input file.

 **-G**\ *color*
     Sets the shade or color used for filling the text box [Default is no